parvister/parvister/README.md

   - https://www.vaital.io/
     azure partnership with brian, ds

+- Go to Pete at Looker for package and webinar

 - Design 1-2 hours per week to pursue new business outside of DTNA
   - Other subs
   - Other companies
   - Reference USA through your library (mine is WCCLS)

 ## backlog

 - Christmas Gift cards for Tura Epicodus?
 - Shoe-leather marketing for Boot camp (to parents and service folks)
 - Tura's website
-- Follow up with Zdata on DTAN
+- Follow up with Zdata on DTNA
-- Go to Pete at Looker for package and webinar
-- Consider a rotation structure for marketing activities for Tura
+- Consider a rotation structure for Tura/DSA webinar activities

 # CJ
 ---------------------------------------------------------

+Performing tasks:
+- Database / funnel
+- Newsletters
+- Talks, Webinars
+- Epicodus co-marketing
+- Shoe-letter marketing
+- sm

 NOVEMBER
 Week of 11/7-13